Mattlk13/docs.review.ninja/quickstart/index.md

 ## Quickstart

-The steps below detail how to get up and running with ReviewNinja, including a description on the basic workflow and philosophy behind a ReviewNinja code review.
+The steps below detail how to get up and running with ReviewNinja, including a description of the basic workflow and the philosophy behind a ReviewNinja code review.

 ### Add your repository